JustinMShea/phoenixdown/README.md

 # phoenixdown <img src="inst/rmarkdown/templates/capstone/skeleton/figure/phoenix-logo.jpg" align="right" width=150/>

-This package provides functions for creating Rmarkdown and templates to write and manage the Master of Science in Analytics Capstone Project.
-Templates are formated  formatted according to the current and general requirements of the program.
+This package provides functions for creating Rmarkdown templates to write and manage the Master of Science in Analytics Capstone Project.
+Templates are formatted according to the current and general requirements of the program.

 Currently, the **PDF** and **gitbook** versions are fully-functional.
 The word and epub versions are in development, have no templates behind them, and are essentially calls to the default functions in bookdown.